 You’ll be hard-pressed to find a more versatile instrument than the guitar.

-This is great for a beginner who’s not sure exactly which path they want to take with the instrument.
+This is great for a beginner who’s not sure exactly which path to take with the instrument.

-In other words, choosing to play the guitar keeps your options open as to which genre(s) you pursue.
+In other words, choosing to play the guitar keeps your options open regarding which genre(s) you pursue.

 The violin, while versatile, is not nearly as versatile as the guitar.